 One of the things that we're most proud of at Georgia Tech is our global community.
-Not only are a number of our faculty members from countries around the world, 42 percent of our graduate student population is international, hailing from more than 100 countries around the world.
-(To see a breakdown of Tech’s student enrollment by country, click here.)
-Here are a few things to familiarize yourself with as you decide where to pursue your graduate education:
+Not only are a number of our faculty members from countries around the world, over 40 percent of our graduate student population is international, hailing from more than 100 countries around the world.

 Office of International Education

-If you are an international student attending Tech on an F-1 or J-1 visa, you will work closely with International Student and Scholar Services (ISSS) in the Office of International Education.
-Once you are accepted to a Tech graduate program, ISSS will be available to help you with everything from serving as your resource on campus about your student immigration status to offering diverse cultural, educational, and leadership opportunities in order for you to make a well-integrated transition to Georgia Tech and the U.S.
+If you currently hold or will require an F-1 or J-1 visa to enroll in classes at Georgia Tech, you will work closely with International Student and Scholar Services (ISSS) in the Office of International Education (OIE).
+ISSS will assist you with your student immigration status as well as offer diverse cultural, educational, and leadership opportunities in order for you to make a well-integrated transition to Georgia Tech and the United States.

-Regardless of where you decide to attend graduate school, here are a few additional resources to check out:
+Regardless of where you decide to attend graduate school, here are a few additional resources for international students to check out:

 - EducationUSA.
 This is a U.S. Department of State-supported network of hundreds of advising centers around the world.
 Each year, EducationUSA advisors provide millions of international students with accurate, comprehensive, and current information about how to apply to U.S. colleges and universities.
 EducationUSA staff also work with U.S. higher education professionals to promote international student recruitment.